-The City of Waukesha Parks, Recreation and Forestry Department (WPRF) offers a comprehensive recreation summer playground program at Sentinel Park located a 1933 Madera St, Waukesha, WI 53189 t.
-It is an eightweek, high quality program that is free of charge to children living within the Sentinel neighborhood.
+The City of Waukesha Parks, Recreation and Forestry Department (WPRF) offers a comprehensive recreation summer playground program at Saratoga Park (formally offered at Heartel Field), located at W. College Avenue and Walton Avenue.
+It is an eight-week, high quality program that is free of charge to children living within the Saratoga/Heartel Field neighborhood.
 The playground program is offered to youth ages 7-17 years.
-Over the past twelve years the program has grown from serving approximately 10 children the first year, to serving 59 in 2017.
+Over the past twelve years the program has grown from serving approximately 10 children the first year, to serving 70 in 2017.
 Youth ages 13-17 participate in a Leaders in Training (L.I.T) program.
-Three leaders will work together to provide participants with activities, field trips and special events that are age appropriate, challenging and more importantly, safe.
+Three leaders (one bilingual) will work together to provide participants with activities, field trips and special events that are age appropriate, challenging and more importantly, safe.
 The activities and events are tools used to engage youth, while teaching lifelong skills such as organization, perseverance, self-confidence, social skills, conflict resolution and communication.
-The Sentinel Park Program participants enjoy lunch each day with their leaders, thanks to the Salvation Army lunch program.
+The Saratoga Park Program participants enjoy lunch each day with their leaders, thanks to the St. Vincent de Paul lunch program.
 Additionally, participants learn about nutrition education and healthy choices through fun and engaging activities provided by UW-Extension and listen to bilingual Storytime, provided by the Waukesha Public Library.
+Participants will walk to the Library weekly to participate in engaging and active literacy activities.
 One of the key components to the program includes community safety, addressed through positive visits and outings by the Waukesha Community Policing Unit.
-The target population for the Sentinel Park Playground Program is children living in the immediate neighborhood.
-This is a diverse, low-moderate income area.
+The target population for the Saratoga Park Playground Program is children living in the immediate neighborhood.
+This is a diverse, lowmoderate income area.

-In 2017, 59 youth participated in the program, 35 children were Hispanic,10 Black/African American, 4 Caucasian and 10 multiple race/other.
+In 2017, 70 youth participated in the program, 42 children were Hispanic, 2 Black/African American, 15 Caucasian and 10 multiple race/other.